pingalldg/GiBUU_FSI_Patch_to_NEUT/README.md

  step 4:  replace the code/init/initNeutrino.f90 with the version available in this repo.....
            (purpose is to modify initNeutrino.90 so that it can read and initialize NEUT hard scattering events)

+ step 5 : recompile everything with modified code, the new executable will be located inside the directory named 'testRun'

  step 5:  go to work dir and find some shell and python scripts.

                  A. generate_inputfile.py: it creates a input file corresponding to 'n'th NEUT hard scattering event.
 The